burcukolcak/burcukolcak.github.io/_pages/research.md

 ### In Progress
 * Robert  R. Kaufman, R.  Daniel  Kelemen,  and  Burcu  Kolcak.
 “Federalism and Democratic Backsliding in Comparative Perspective”
 * Burcu Kolcak.
 “The Democratic Enclave Dilemma: How Autocrats Address the Threat of Local Democratic Enclaves"
 * Kolcak, Burcu.
-"When and How does \#BlackLivesMatter beyond the US?: Global Diffusion of the BLM Movement on Twitter''
+"When and How do \#BlackLivesMatter beyond the US?: Global Diffusion of the BLM Movement on Twitter''